-Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
-It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
+Welcome to my blog, where I’ll ramble on about some of my favorite things; an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

 Why were these fans so passionate?
 Because they knew that ECW leader Paul Heyman and his muscle-bound cast of misfits were every bit as serious about professional wrestling as they were.
 Whereas other promoters catered condescendingly to younger viewers (McMahon), put their own personal interests before quality production (Eric Bischoff), or simply lost the plot (Bischoff again), Heyman's ECW delivered exactly what it advertised; 100% adult entertainment.
 Not in the pornographic sense (although they had their share of racy angles), instead Heyman delivered mature themes and storylines complimented by some of the bloodiest and most barbaric matches ever captured on video, matches with bizarre nicknames such as “Stairway To Hell” or “Dudleyville Street Fight.”
 These matches involved kendo sticks, ladders, tables, garbage cans, chairs, barbed wire, fire and blood.
 Plenty of blood.

-ECW's colorful roster of wrestlers reads like a list of rejected comic book villains; Taz, Raven, The Dudley Boyz, Tommy Dreamer, Axl Rotten, Amish Roadkill.
+ECW's colorful roster of wrestlers reads like a list of rejected comic book villains; Taz, Raven, The Dudley Boys, The Blue Meanie, Tommy Dreamer, Axl Rotten, Amish Roadkill.
 But of all the participants in ECW’s biggest “extreme” or “hardcore” matches, two names appear the most frequently.
 Sabu, the “suicidal, homicidal, genocidal maniac,” slashed and brawled his way through one bloody altercation after another with seemingly zero regard for his personal well-being.
 He fought through one match with a sickeningly deep gash in his bicep, another with a broken jaw.
 He once cut a match short, but only after his neck was broken in the middle of the ring due to a botched suplex.
 (Wrestling skeptics take note; these were all real-life injuries.)
-Although Sabu's sanity could definitely be called into question, he was also an exceptionally gifted athlete, capable of amazing high-flying feats that few others could match.
+Although Sabu's sanity could definitely be called into question, he was also an exceptionally gifted athlete, capable of incredible high-flying feats that few others could match.

-It's almost unthinkable that these types of politically incorrect events took place just a short time ago.
+It's almost unthinkable that these ultra-violent, politically incorrect events took place just a short time ago.
 But they did, and the packed crowds in that smoky bingo hall ate it all up.
 It is worth noting that the company ended up in hot water on more than one occasion due to its envelope-pushing antics, search "ECW Mass Transit" or "ECW Crucifixion" for proof of this.
 The company usually walked away unscathed, everyone except for the performers that is.
 Old-school fans might argue that it's unfair to focus solely on ECW's gruesome hardcore element when it delivered so much more, including some brilliant lucha and technical wrestling.
 But let's call it what it is; the bloodbaths were almost always the marquee matches, it's what the company will always be known for.
 Two of the company's earliest DVD covers feature fists wrapped in barbed wire.